 Touch typewriting is taught.
-Two periods a day through two semesters, and the successful completion of a prescribed amount of work, are required for one unit credit A net speed of forty words per minute for ten minutes, with not more than five errors, must be attained.
+Two periods a day through two semesters, and the successful completion of a prescribed amount of work, are required for one unit of credit.
+A net speed of forty words per minute for fifteen minutes, with not more than five errors, must be attained.